Type 1 Diabetes

 Type 1 diabetes occurs when the body has an “autoimmune reaction” causing the body to destroy the cells in the pancreas that make insulin (beta cells).
 Type 1 diabetes is usually diagnosed in children, teens, and young adults, but it can develop at any age.
 It is much less common than Type 2 diabetes; only about 5 percent of the people who have diabetes have Type 1.

 What are the symptoms?

 It can take months or years for symptoms to appear, but when they do they can be severe.
 Some of the most common symptoms are:

 - Pain in your belly

 - Blurred vision

 - Heavy, labored breathing

-In an emergency, persons with diabetes may experience shaking, confusion, rapid breathing, stomach pain, unconsciousness and a fruity smell on the breath.
+In an emergency, persons with diabetes may experience shaking, confusion, rapid breathing, stomach pain, unconsciousness, and a fruity smell on their breath.

 How is Type 1 diabetes diagnosed?